 Tip: The health benefits of the infrared sauna are remarkable, and you can have one in your own home.
 No need to head to the gym anymore, enjoy the perfect balance of health benefits and convenience.
-If you are looking for more info on saunas, check out my latest post on how to use them for detox!
+If you are looking for more info on saunas, read my post on how to use saunas for detox!

 - Inversion Table: Gravity forces lymph fluid to settle in the lower part of the body.
 An inversion table helps to move fluid throughout the body and towards the upper body to improve circulation and reduce muscle tension.
-A study published in Archives of Physical Medicine and Rehabilitation found that inversion reduced muscle tension which can improve circulation and lymph movement.
+A study published in the Archives of Physical Medicine and Rehabilitation found that inversion reduced muscle tension which can improve circulation and lymph movement.

 Tip: If you’re looking for an at-home option for an inversion table, this one is definitely an option to consider.
 But don’t fret, if that looks a little scarier than what you would be comfortable doing for the sake of health, you can always use your exercise ball I mentioned.
 Just sit on the ball and lean back then roll until your head is lower than the rest of your body.

 - Essentials Oils for Lymph Cleanse: There are several essential oils that are beneficial to the lymphatic system.
 Cypress acts to tone the blood and lymphatic vessels, grapefruit speeds up circulation, and fennel aids in digestion and detoxification through the skin, kidneys, and digestive tract.

 Tip: Essential oils are not water-soluble, therefore it is necessary to use a carrier oil.
 Mix cypress oil with a carrier oil of your choice and rub it on the lymph glands.
 It can also be mixed with other oils, like fennel oil, to create your own unique blend.